 OPINION on the Rock Hil - SC.
 UCI BMX Worlds.

 Anyway, we are 16 years later and the UCI BMX World Championships were now helt in Rock Hill - South Carolina, USA.
 I will place the time schedule right here and I will give my opinion on what I have seen on the life stream of the event.
 I followed the racing on life-stream from Tuesday July 25th. on.
 When I organized the 1983 Worlds and after the the E.C.C. event in Slagharen, after each event we evaluated the weekend past.
-My main officials had to make a report about what in their section went good, but more important, wht went wrong.
-So the evaluation concerned aal aspect of the total organization like, parking, ticketing, routing, parc fermé, race track, first aid, officlas etc.etc.
-About 2 weeks after the race weekend the headofficilas did meet en we discussed all notes made.
+My main officials had to make a report about what in their section went good, but more important, what went wrong.
+So the evaluation concerned all aspect of the total organization like, parking, ticketing, routing, parc fermé, race track, first aid, officials etc. About 2 weeks after the race weekend the headofficials did meet en we discussed all notes/remarks made.
 Our goal: improve the next event.
-Never we had a 100% perfect scoor (I believe thats impossible in BMX).
+Never we had a 100% perfect score (I believe thats impossible in BMX).
 We had an average of about 25 till 30 point we needed to address and improve.
 That's what we did.
 That's what we did in the '80 s and '90 s.
-In general one can say, "THIS 2017 WAS VERY GOOD, BUT IT ALWAYS CAN BE DONE BETTER".
+Concerning the Worlds in Rock Hill, in general one can say, "THIS 2017 WAS VERY GOOD, BUT IT ALWAYS CAN BE DONE BETTER".
 What I think is fantastic to see, how in all age classes the level of racing has improved over the years.
 Most remarkable improvements in the Cruiser classes of 35 years and over (looking back at the 1980's) and absolutely in Girls, the Junior and Elite Women classes.
-I can only comment on what I saw on Life-stream of the events, so its'on;y about the racing.
+I can only comment on what I saw on Life-stream of the event, so its' only about the racing.

 About safety.
-One thing I noticed was the fact that several riders, after crossing the finishline, the took off their helmets without unlocking their shinstrap.
+One thing I noticed was the fact that several riders, after crossing the finishline, took off their helmets without unlocking their shinstrap.
 That ment, their helmet was sitting loose on their heads.
-It seems to me, NO UCI official noticed that or checked that at the gate...... whith the should.
-As prove, here a picture of 2 riders crashing andone of the lost his helmet falling down (helmet under bike).
-I realy wonder he the rider concerned is doing.
+It seems to me, NO UCI official noticed that or checked that at the gate...... which the should !
+As prove, here a picture of 2 riders crashing and one of them lost his helmet falling down (helmet under bike).
+I realy wonder how the rider concerned is doing.
 I would not be surprised some bad head injury occured there.

 In total 48 countries participated in this challenge and championship event with over 4000 entries.
 Around 700 volunteers were helping out to run the overall organization.
 That is immese.
 Overall I would award a 9 (out of a serie from 0 to 10) to this Worlds of what I was able to see on TV, that is.

-- On these modern tracks, specialy in the younger age groups, often the riders just follow eachother in a "train" setting.
+- On these modern tracks, specialy in the younger age groups, often the riders just follow eachother in a "follow the leader" setting.
 Tracks are wide which doesn't invite for spectacular racing (just a fact).